tinnan/learn-java/learn-spring-web/src/main/java/com/example/demo/async/README.md

    ```
 5. If there is too many timeout error in test result, try increase number of core pool size in `AsyncConfig`.
 **(By default, artillery sets the timeout for HTTP request to 10 seconds)**
+6. You can try switch `com.example.demo.async.concurrency-mode` property in `application-async.properties`
+between `ASYNC` and `REACTIVE` to try running the app in different asynchronous
+(but both are using the same TaskExecutor bean for thread creation).

-Note: The underlying APIs response are intentionally delayed in a way that a request should be answered after 3 seconds.
+Note: The underlying APIs response are intentionally delayed in a way that a request to `POST /api/v1/product/apply`
+will be answered after 3 seconds.